andres-garcia-alves/math-gauss-jordan-method/README.md

 &nbsp;

+### Version History

+v1.0 (2020.04.20) - Initial release.

 This is the first public release of this project.
 Developed for subject 'Taller de Lenguajes II', at CAECE University, Buenos Aires, Argentina.

+&nbsp;

+This source code is licensed under GPL v3.0
-Please send me your feedback about this app: andres.garcia.alves@gmail.com
+Please send me your feedback about this project: andres.garcia.alves@gmail.com